What should I remember for collection of my waste?

 Tin can………………….....80-100 years

 Glass………………….....1 million years

 Dr. William Rathje was involved in what he calls the "Garbage Project" in which he found that waste was not decomposing!
 Click here for an article on Dr. Rathje submitted by the NY times.

 Why did we choose a curbside recycling program?

 In an effort to help preserve current landfill space, and due to the rise in fuel costs, inflation, federal storm water management requirements, and to help offset funds needed for construction of the new landfill and post landfill closure costs, the County Council has mandated a county wide curbside recycling program.
-The current landfill is scheduled to close in 2022, it took 20 years to site a new location, and we need to be responsible in extending the life of the North Valley Landfill.
+The current landfill is in the process of being closed, it took 20 years to site a new location, and we need to be responsible in extending the life of the North Valley Landfill.

 What is the history of Cache County recycling?

 In 1994 we began a network of drop-off recycle dumpster locations throughout Logan city and eventually expanded to all other communities of Cache County.
 A private curbside recycle company by the name of Sunrise was picking up recyclables in certain locations of Cache County.
 They went out of business late 2003-early 2004 in which the city launched a voluntary recycle service to select cities (Smithfield to Providence) in Cache County for $6/month.
 Due to request for the program the service expanded in 2005 to Nibley, Millville, Hyrum, Mendon and Wellsville.
 On April 25th, 2006 the Cache County council approved a resolution for implementation of a "universal" residential curbside recycle program.
 The program was implemented in 2 phases.
 Starting July 2006, the first phase of recycle cans was delivered.
 In 2007 the rest of the blue cans were delivered to the rest of the county.

 Are we required to recycle?
 Will there be fees enforced for putting recyclables in our black garbage bin?